The Eight Sacred Armors

 Hence, as observed during long multicosmic explorations, with protective bonuses measured in the +1 to +4 range:

-• A nameless suit of golden chain mail that grants the wearer a bonus of 1d12 HP to any healing spell or effect.
+- “Mercy” suit of golden chain mail that grants the wearer a bonus of 1d12 HP to any healing spell or effect and is considered light armor.

-• Berserker Armor which grants a the wearer a advantage on Strength checks and on Saving Throws against effects that impose a condition on the wearer, such as webs that restrain or spells that charm.
+- Berserker Armor which grants a the wearer advantage on Strength checks and on Saving Throws against effects that impose a condition on the wearer, such as webs that restrain or spells that charm.
 Additionally, the DM secretly keeps track of HP for the Player’s Character.

-• The Helm of Truth grants use of the spell Detect Thoughts to wearer at will.
+- The Helm of Truth grants use of the spell Detect Thoughts to wearer at will, but is unable to lie unless they succeed on a saving throw.

-• Chaos’s Shield allows the bearer to resist a chosen damage type once per day as a reaction.
+- Chaos’s Shield allows the bearer to resist a chosen damage type for one hour, once per day, as a reaction.

 -Alidol, High Mage of Soguer

-Posted in 1st edition D&D, 3rd edition Dungeons & Dragons / d20 fantasy / Pathfinder, 5th edition Dungeons & Dragons, Magic Item and tagged , by with no comments yet.
+Posted in 1st edition D&D, 3rd edition Dungeons & Dragons / d20 fantasy / Pathfinder, 5th edition Dungeons & Dragons, Magic Item and tagged alidol's writings, magic armor by Adam A. Thompson with no comments yet.

 Berzerker Armor